iotdomain/iotdomain-standard/myzone-convention.md

     This is optional and intended for environments where the computing power is available.
 Publishers can implement constraints that only trusted users can update the inputs.

 All publishers in a zone must use the same data interchange format of the published records.
 The recommended format is JSON.
-Other formats like BSON or XML can be used as long as all publishers of the zone use the same format.
-Zone Bridges exchange information in JSON.
+Other formats such as BSON or XML can be used as long as all publishers of the zone use the same format.
+Zone Bridges always exchange information in JSON.

 # Inputs and Outputs

 Information flows between nodes to consumers via publishers.
-Node information is published as outputs and control is handled via publisher inputs.
+Node output information is published as and control is handled via publisher inputs.

 ## In/Output Addresses

 The addresses used to publish outputs and control inputs consist of segments.
 The address segments include the zone, the publisher of the information, the node whose information is published or controlled, the type of information, and the instance of the in- or output.

 Segment names consist of alphanumeric, hyphen (-), and underscore (\_) characters.
 Reserved keywords start with a dollar ($) character.
 Other characters are not recommended to allow for various publish/subscribe technologies like MQTT, REST or other.

-MQTT/REST format example.
-Depending on the implementation environment, other methods of separating address segments can be used, as long as they are consistent within a zone:
+Segment names are separated with a separator token.
+The token used depends on the communication bus used.
+By default this is the forward slash (/).
+Other tokens or methods of separating address segments can be used, but they must be consistent within a zone.

+If the message payload contain a reference to a node, input or output then only the segments must be used, not the separator tokens:

+Address Example for MQTT/REST:

 * **{zoneId} / {publisherId} / {nodeId} / {type} / {instance} / $value**
 * **{zoneId} / {publisherId} / {nodeId} / {type} / {instance} / $latest**